xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-gpt-3.5.md

 date: 2023-08-16T18:59:02+01:00
 draft: true
 tags: [security, threat-modelling, langchain, llm, gpt]
-description: "In this article, I delve into the AI Nutrition-Pro experiment, a research project exploring the potential of LLMs in enhancing security practices during the design phase of DevSecOps: threat modelling and security review"
+description: "In this article, I delve into the AI Nutrition-Pro experiment, a research project exploring the potential of LLMs in enhancing security practices during the design phase of DevSecOps: threat modelling and security review."
 ---

 In this article, I delve into the [AI Nutrition-Pro experiment](https://github.com/xvnpw/ai-nutrition-pro-design-gpt3.5), a research project exploring the potential of LLMs in enhancing security practices during the design phase of DevSecOps: **threat modelling** and **security review**.